 National Bank of Umm Al-Qaiwain faces highly negative governance risks.
 Lack of track record of strategy execution in recent years and current risk management framework in place heighten these risks.
-Government of Umm al Qaiwain owning around one-third of the bank's shares and majority of the Board members being non-independent, also increase governance risks.
-However, the country's developed institutional framework mitigates some of these risks.
-The bank is a publicly-listed firm and provides timely external reporting
+Government of Umm al Qaiwain owning around one-third of the bank does not result in incremental governance risks because of the country's developed institutional framework and is also mitigated by the composition of the Board which is by the majority independent.
+The bank is a publicly-listed firm and provides timely external reporting.